manojkhanwalkar/ColumnDB/README.md

 The data is laid out on the nodes in the cluster in column format.
 A separate file is created per column.
 The position in the column file determines which row the various column values belong to.

+Dependencies
+1. Requires Zookeeper - the nodes will bind to zookeeper under /columnDB
+2. The client picks up the servers from zookeeper and gets the name , host and port values to connect to.